 Bonus $10,000 per fellow for housing purposes, paid during the first pay period of employment

-Parking Provided at no cost at Los Angeles General Medical Center.
-Parking provided or reimbursed at placements.
+Parking Provided at no cost at Los Angeles General Medical Center and at other placements.

 White coats Provided